Your prostate health is important to your overall quality of life.

 Your Doctor may also order an ultrasound or a cystoscopy to get a better look at your prostate.

-You may also need to have your urine flow analyzed.
+You may also need to have urine flow studies to check for BPH complications.

 Your Doctor may also test to see if you can fully empty your bladder when you urinate and ask you to keep a diary of your urination habits.
 He may also do a blood test to check your kidney functioning.

 If your symptoms are not serious, you may choose to practice watchful waiting.
 You can take precautions like drinking less alcohol and caffeine, emptying your bladder all the way every time you urinate, and visiting the bathroom often.

 However, if you find that BPH is causing you more difficulties, then you can treat BPH with either medicine or surgery.

 It is important to get BPH treated if your symptoms worsen because it could potentially cause serious side effects like a weak bladder, blocked urethra, infections in the kidney or bladder, or even kidney failure.

 There are two main types of medication used to treat BPH: Alpha blockers and 5-alpha reductase inhibitors.

 Alpha blockers relax the muscles near the prostate, so the pressure on the urethra is lessened.
 This allows the urine to flow more easily.
 Alpha blockers are usually given at night to avoid postural hypotension.